ThomasObenaus/writing/2019-01/Nomad Job Template/README.md

 [Nomad](https://www.nomadproject.io) in particular covers three scenarios which would lead to potential downtime.
 These are issues that can be mitigated or even solved using nomad:

+1. Unresponsive Service - An already deployed and running version of the service gets unresponsive or unhealthy over time.
-1. Dead Service - An already deployed and running version of the service gets unresponsive or unhealthy over time.
+2. Dead Service - An already deployed and running version of the service gets unresponsive or unhealthy over time.
-2. Dead Node - On a nomad client node something is completely broken.
+3. Dead Node - On a nomad client node something is completely broken.
 For example the docker daemon does not work any more.
-3. Faulty Service Version - The latest commit introduces a bug that leads to instability of the service.
+4. Faulty Service Version - The latest commit introduces a bug that leads to instability of the service.

-Of course, those three situations can be solved by an operator, who just restarts the service (1), moves the service to a healthy node (2) and rolls back the service to a previously deployed version (3).
+Of course, those four situations can be solved by an operator, who just restarts the service (1, 2), moves the service to a healthy node (3) and rolls back the service to a previously deployed version (4).
 But as we all know machines are better in doing repetitive tasks and are less error prone there.
 So lets make use of the features of the machine called nomad and automate this kind of self healing.

 **In this post I want to present and discuss a nomad job definition that can be used as default template for most applications**.
 Of course there are parameters that have to be adjusted to your needs, but I want to line out what could be a good starting point in order to get a resilient application as described before.